ezrosent/frawk/info/performance.md

 ### Hardware

+This doc reports performance numbers from two machines, a new (late 2019) MacOS laptop, and an older (mid-2016, Broadwell-based) workstation running Ubuntu.
+They're called out as "MacOS" and "Linux" not because I take these numbers to be benchmarks of those operating systems, but as a shorthand for the whole configuration, software and hardware, used in those benchmarks.
+As the Tools section makes clear, the versions of the tools I used are all slightly different.
+Comparisons within the same configuration should be safe while comparisons across configurations are less so.

-Numbers are reported from a 16-inch Macbook Pro running MacOS Catalina 10.15.4 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
+**MacOS (Newer Hardware)** This is a 16-inch Macbook Pro running MacOS Catalina 10.15.4 with an 8-core i9 clocked at 2.3GHz, boosting up to 4.8GHz.
 One thing to keep in mind about newer Apple hardware is that the SSDs are very fast: read throughput can top 2.5GB/s.
 None of these benchmarks are IO-bound on this machine, although various portions of the input files might be cached by the OS.

+**Linux (Older Hardware)** This is a dual-socket workstation with 2 8-core Xeon 2620v4 CPUs clocked at 2.2 GHz or so and boosting up to 2.9GHz on a single core, with 64GB of RAM.
+Reads are serviced from an NVMe SSD that is pretty fast, but not as fast as the SSD in the Mac.
+I do not think any of the benchmarks are IO-bound on this machine.
+The machine is running Ubuntu 18.04 with a 4.15 kernel.

+While the results are varied from benchmark to benchmark, I tend to find that while frawk has good performance overall, it does noticeably better on the newer hardware running MacOS.
+The absolute difference in these numbers are probably due to having a newer CPU with a much higher boost clock, but I am less sure about the relative  performance differences between frawk and tsv-utils.
+One contributing factor might be frawk's use of AVX2 driving the clock rate down to a greater degree on the Broadwell-E CPU in Linux than the more recent CPU on the Mac configuration.

 ### Tools

 These benchmarks report values for a number of tools, each with slightly different intended use-cases and strengths.
-Not all of the tools are set up well to handle each intended task, but each makes an appearance in some subset of the benchmarks.
+Not all of the tools are set up well to handle each task, but each makes an appearance in some subset of the benchmarks.
 All benchmarks include `frawk`, of course; in this case both the `use_jemalloc` and `allow_avx2` features were enabled.

 * [`mawk`](https://invisible-island.net/mawk/) is an Awk implementation due to Mike Brennan.
 It is focused on the "Awk book" semantics for the language, and on efficiency.
-I used mawk v1.3.4.
+I used mawk v1.3.4 on MacOS and v1.3.3 on Linux.
 * [`gawk`](https://www.gnu.org/software/gawk/manual/) is GNU's Awk.
 It is actively maintained and includes several extensions to the Awk language (such as multidimensional arrays).
 It is the default Awk on many Linux machines.
-I used gawk v5.0.1.
+I used gawk v5.0.1 on MacOS and v4.1.4 on Linux.
 * [`xsv`](https://github.com/BurntSushi/xsv) is a command-line utility for performing common computations and transformations on CSV data.
-I used xsv v0.13.0.
+I used xsv v0.13.0 on both platforms
 * [`tsv-utils`](https://github.com/eBay/tsv-utils) is a set of command-line utilities offering a similar feature-set to xsv, but with a focus on TSV data.
-I used tsv-utils `v1.6.1_osx-x86_64_ldc2`, downloaded from the repo.
+I used tsv-utils `v1.6.1_osx-x86_64_ldc2` and `v2.1.1_linux-x86_64_ldc2` downloaded from the repo for MacOS and Linux, respectively.

 There are plenty of other tools I could put here (see the benchmarks referenced on xsv and tsv-utils' pages for more), but I chose a small set of tools that